Schwarzwaldmädel (1933 film)

-The Black Forest Girl (Schwarzwaldmädel) is a 1933 German operetta film directed by Georg Zoch and starring Maria Beling, Hans Söhnker, and Walter Janssen.
+Schwarzwaldmädel (Black Forest Girl) is a 1933 German operetta film directed by Georg Zoch and starring Maria Beling, Hans Söhnker, and Walter Janssen.
 The film is based on the 1917 operetta of the same title, composed by Leon Jessel with a libretto by August Neidhart.
 It was one of several film adaptations of the story.
 It premiered in Stuttgart on 30 November 1933.